Larry's At-Home Exercise to Strengthen Weak Upper Legs

 Gorilla Walking

-I enjoy short Summertime day-hikes in the Northern Sierra, when I can get up that early on Saturdays, and when my arthritis isn't acting up too much.
-And I continue to do lower body strength training, which contributes to my being a fairly strong uphill hiker--even as a senior.
+I enjoy short Summertime day-hikes in the Northern Sierra, when I can get up that early on Saturdays.
+I continue to do lower body strength training, which contributes to my being a fairly strong uphill hiker -- even as a senior.

 I have a suggestion for people who are either struggling with obesity, or have abnormally weak upper legs.